vstanyshevskyy/obobruiko/content/questionnaires/yale-brown-obsessive-compulsive-scale-y-bocs.md

       Please answer honestly and choose the option that best reflects your situation.
     symptomChecklist:
+      sectionTitle: Symptoms Checklist
-      title: Review common obsessions and compulsions
+      title: Common Obsessions and Compulsions
       intro: >-
         Before you answer the scale, it can help to quickly review the kinds of obsessions and compulsions people commonly experience with OCD.
-Open the checklist below and mark any items that feel relevant to you.
+Look at the checklist below and mark any items that feel relevant to you.
 This list is only for reflection and does not affect your score.
       sections:
         - title: Obsessions